openstack/openstack-ansible-os_keystone/doc/source/configure-federation-sp.rst

    restrictions for this password.
 This should be set to a randomly generated string of a sensible length.

-#. ``oidc_redirect_uri`` is the redirect_uri for this OpenID Connect
+#. ``oidc_redirect_path`` is the path component of the redirect_uri for this
-   client; this is a vanity URL that must ONLY point to a path on your server protected by this module but it must NOT point to any actual content that needs to be served.
+   OpenID Connect client; this is a vanity URL that must ONLY point to a path on your server protected by this module but it must NOT point to any actual content that needs to be served.

 #. ``oidc_claim_prefix`` is the prefix to use when setting claims in the
    HTTP headers/environment variables.
 Defaults to 'OIDC-'.